elfpipe/amiga-qt6/README.md

 will get you, what you need.

+You also need an up-to-date version of cmake.
+Google 'install cmake ubuntu' to find instructions of that, in case there is not already a working version of cmake on your system.

-If this succeeds, then the following steps will build the amiga version :
+The following steps will build the amiga version :

 > git clone https://github.com/alfkil/amiga-qt6.git
 >